Teuton2015/RepData_PeerAssessment1/PA1_template.md

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17568 observations in it.

-## First of all, we need to set local settings to default for the C language that reflects North-American usage
+## Before all, we need to set local settings to default for the C language that reflects North-American usage

 ```r
 Sys.setlocale("LC_ALL", "C")